official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 238 Minute SECCOS to PSO/CDS, 10 June 2003, ‘OP COS Paper: UK Contribution to Iraq: Strategic Intent and Direction’ attaching Paper SPG, 9 June 2003, ‘UK contribution to Iraq: strategic intent and direction’.

-93

-Executive Summary684.
-From early July, security was seen in Whitehall as the key concern and was raised by Mr Blair with President Bush.
+684. From early July, security was seen in Whitehall as the key concern and was raised by Mr Blair with President Bush.

 685. A circular analysis began to develop, in which progress on reconstruction required